HossamGhanem786/OnlineBank/README.md

 #OnlineBanking

 Java Project Spring Boot and Angular 6,7

 Description

 1-UserFrontPage:
 -user if new user can signup or already user can login.
 -user have two accounts(primary account,savings account).
 -two accounts of user any transactions made in it recorded in each account .
-              -user can make transactions such as : a-deposit.
-                                             b-withdraw.
-                                             c-transfer between accounts primary account and savings account. d-transfer to any person by aacount number. e-add/edit recipient.
-                                             f- profile have primary account number,savings account number and also change username, first name ,last name and your password.
-              -user can schedule an appointment to do any thing .
+-user can make transactions such as : a-deposit. b-withdraw. c-transfer between accounts primary account and savings account. d-transfer to any person by aacount number. e-add/edit recipient. f- profile have primary account number,savings account number and also change username, first name ,last name and your password. g-user can schedule an appointment to do any thing .

 2-AdminFrontPage
-             -admin has only authority to login if any user try to login can not login because dont have  authority -admin can:
-             a-activated user and deactivated
-             b- have all informations about users and thier accounts b-confirm appoointments
+ -admin has only authority to login if any user try to login can not login because dont have  authority -admin can: a-activated user and deactivated b- have all informations about users and thier accounts c-confirm appoointments

  How to import source code?